Productboard is the Agentic Product System.

 Roadmaps for all audiences

-Whether you're building roadmaps for the folks upstairs, a hundred clamoring salespeople, or your friends in engineering, Productboard roadmaps can be configured to match the level of detail expected by any audience.
+Whether you're presenting to leadership, Sales, or Engineering, Productboard roadmaps can be configured to match the level of detail each audience expects.

-- Keep things high-level with release-based column roadmaps or get granular with timelines.
-Or fiddle with the settings and build something in-between!
+- Keep things high-level with release-based column roadmaps, or get granular with timelines.

-- Surface important data onto your roadmap items, like how popular an idea is with your customers or who to go to with questions.
+- Surface important data on roadmap items, like how popular an idea is with customers or who owns it.

-- Control who sees what by managing board access permissions so your colleagues aren't distracted by roadmaps that weren't built for them.
+- Manage board access permissions so colleagues only see roadmaps built for them.

 Manage your team and workspace

-Productboard works best when teams inside and outside your Product organization can contribute feedback, stay up-to-date and ask questions about the future of your product.
-For that reason, we make it easy to restrict how other cross-functional teams and colleagues can use your account using access roles.
+Productboard works best when teams inside and outside your product organization can contribute feedback, stay up to date, and ask questions about the product's direction.
+Use access roles to control how each group participates.

-- Most members of the product team will either be makers with admin access or makers.
+- Most members of the product team are either makers with admin access or makers.

-- Customer-facing colleagues (e.g. Sales, Support, Customer Success) are usually contributors.
-They're limited to providing feedback on behalf of customers, though they can also leave comments on certain items.
+- Customer-facing colleagues in Sales, Support, and Customer Success are usually contributors.
+They provide feedback on behalf of customers and can leave comments on certain items.

 - Other colleagues and internal stakeholders are usually viewers.
-They can only see roadmaps and features that you've explicitly granted them access to, and they can only interact by leaving comments on those specific features.
+They only see roadmaps and features you've explicitly shared with them, and they can interact by leaving comments.

-Tip: When in doubt, you can feel confident adding new people to your Productboard account as viewers.
-Unless you grant them access to a roadmap, by default they won't see anything!
+Tip: When in doubt, add new people as viewers.
+Unless you grant them access to a roadmap, they won't see anything by default.

 Further learning